コンテンツにスキップ

 Kawasaki Aquarium

-Kawasui Kawasaki Aquarium (hereinafter referred to as Kawasui) is located on the 9th and 10th floors of Kawasaki LeFron, about a 1-minute walk from JR Kawasaki Station.
+Kawasui Kawasaki Aquarium (hereafter referred to as Kawasui) is located on the 9th and 10th floors of Kawasaki LeFron, just a one-minute walk from JR Kawasaki Station.

-The Tama River Zone, Oceania and Asia Zone, South America Zone, and Amazon Zone are all recreations of waterside areas from around the world, and the fish and animals that live there are on display.
-Rather than exhibiting a single species, the idea is that the creatures that live in those areas are living in the recreated waterside areas.
+The Tama River Zone, Oceania/Asia Zone, South America Zone, and Amazon Zone are all recreations of waterside areas from around the world, and the fish and animals that live there are on display.
+Rather than exhibiting a single species, the idea is to have the creatures that live in those areas live in the recreated waterside areas.

-The concept of the museum is to focus on creatures that live near freshwater aquatic organisms rather than the sea, and it also exhibits and provides detailed explanations about the creatures that live in the Tama River basin that flows through the local city of Kawasaki.
+The concept is to focus on creatures that live near freshwater bodies of water rather than the sea, and the museum also exhibits and provides detailed explanations of creatures that live in the Tama River basin that flows through the local city of Kawasaki.

 [Official Website] Kawasaki Aquarium